langfuse/langfuse-docs/pages/cookbook/js_vercel_ai_cookbook.md

+---
+description: End-to-end example of the usage of Langfuse with the Vercel AI fromework in JS/TS.
+---

 # Cookbook: Vercel AI (JS/TS)

 This is a cookbook with an end-to-end example on how to use Langfuse within the Vercel AI framework (JS/TS).